BernardTsai/book/Model.md

 Model
 =====

-> Intent based automation requires a well structured information model.
+<div class="subtitle">Intent based automation requires a well structured information model.</div>

 The following diagram provides an overview of the information model: